TriAxis-Games/RealtimeMeshDocumentation/_doc/start/installation.md

     ```

 3. Now you should be able to #include the headers like any other plugin and use the RMC from C++!

+### Using RMC from Blueprint

+Using it from Blueprint isn't recommended as creating meshes relies on lots of small operations, and BP has fixed time cost per operation. **This means that, when using it from BP, generating meshes will often hang the engine**.
+We recommend making the provider in C++, then giving it the data it needs through BP if you really want to, so that all of the generation can be both multithreaded and done in C++, while keeping the data logic in BP.

+To install, do just like the previous section.